 Check the available flights and their respective fare from

 When you don’t book flights in advance like I do, chances are, the flights skyrocket (around Php4000-Php6000 one way) on the day you are flying to Siargao.
 The cheapest option is to take the overnight ferry from Cebu City [Read my Cebu Travel Guide if you’re looking for some cool things to do in Cebu city before ferrying your way to Surigao.] to Surigao City and then take a fastcraft to Siargao.
-There are at least two ships leaving Cebu City to Surigao every night at 7PM and arriving in Surigao around 5AM.
-The boat ride from Surigao to Sirgao takes around 3 hours.
-Here is the complete Surigao-Siargao boat schedule and vice versa.
+There are at least two ships leaving Cebu City to Surigao every night at 8PM and arriving in Surigao around 5AM.
+The boat ride from Surigao to Siargao takes around 3 hours.

 Located on the beautiful Siargao Island, Romantic Beach Villas features a large, infinity pool and a sun terrace facing the Pacific Ocean.
 It offers charming villas fitted with hardwood flooring and free Wi-Fi access.